slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <span class="beta-indicator">BETA</span> - For access, please see [Overview of App Components](/docs/overview-of-app-components)

-After you have completed development of your app (and you have addressed the guidelines above), you can begin the process to have your app published on Asana.
-This feature is [coming soon](/docs/overview-of-app-components).
+After you have completed development of your app (and you have addressed the guidelines above), you can [begin the process](/docs/submit-your-app) to have your app published on Asana.

 <hr class="full-line">